hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 ## Maintenance burden

-When offering a search interface with this approach, you have to create and maintain a list of sources to harvest which means
+When offering a search interface with this approach, you have to create and maintain a list of sources to harvest:

-1. watching out for new relevant sources to be added to your list,
+1. watch out for new relevant sources to be added to your list,
-2. adjusting your crawler to changes regarding the services' harvesting interface,
+2. adjust your crawler to changes regarding the services' harvesting interface,
-3. homogenising data from different sources to get a consistent search index.
+3. homogenize data from different sources to get a consistent search index.

 Furthermore, end users have to know where to find your service to search for relevant content.